kennethgoodman/pythonClass/README.md

 		return firstNumber #does not matter since they are equal
 ```

-In python you use the "def" keyword to let the intrepreter know that you are "def"-ining a function, you then name it (we named it largerNumber), then you open the parenthesis to allow arguements for the functions, the rest we have seen before.
+In python you use the `def` keyword to let the intrepreter know that you are "def"-ining a function, you then name it (we named it largerNumber), then you open the parenthesis to allow arguements for the functions, the rest we have seen before.
+Again, function names need not mean anything, but it is good practice to name them something that explains what the function will do.

 To use it, just call it like other functions we have seen: